-Except where indicated below, the County does not reimburse workers for home to work and work to home travel.
+Except where indicated below, the County does not reimburse employees for home to work and work to home travel.
 Any disputes concerning the interpretation or application of the mileage reimbursement policy shall be referred to the Human Resources Director whose decision shall be final.
 After notification is received from the IRS indicating a change in its allowable mileage rate, the County will change its rate to coincide with the rate set by the IRS, as soon as possible.

-A worker is entitled to mileage reimbursement under the following conditions:
+An employee is entitled to mileage reimbursement under the following conditions:

-- If an employee uses their own vehicle for travel to and from any required training program or conference, the worker shall be entitled to mileage reimbursement for all miles traveled unless the worker is leaving directly from his/her residence, in which case the total shall be less the normal mileage to or from the worker’s regular work location.
+- If an employee uses their own vehicle for travel to and from any required training program or conference, the employee shall be entitled to mileage reimbursement for all miles traveled unless the employee is leaving directly from their residence, in which case the total shall be less the normal mileage to or from the employee’s regular work location.

-Exceptions to the above policy may be considered on a case by case basis by the Human Resources Director, whose decision shall be final.
+Exceptions to the above policy may be considered on a case-by-case basis by the Human Resources Director, whose decision shall be final.